Canadian and American Reformed Churches: Education

+The Reformed Bible College is also run by CanRC.
+It runs short online courses on specific Bible books and topics.

 Although separate from the denomination, parents within the federation have organized a number of privately funded schools at the elementary and secondary levels across the country.
-There are currently twenty-eight schools affiliated with the Canadian and American Reformed Churches, including sixteen elementary schools, three highschools, and nine kindergarten-to-grade 12 schools.
+In 2022, there were twenty-eight schools affiliated with the CanRC, including sixteen elementary schools, three high schools, and nine kindergarten-to-grade 12 schools.

+Care

+CanRC also runs five care homes, one in British Columbia and the rest in Ontario.